-Next meaningful phase (IV.A.8.)
+Next Meaningful Phase (IV.A.8.)

 Sponsors may apply for the "next meaningful phase" of costly projects.
-A "meaningful phase" must create something usable (such as, a roadway segment between intersecting roadways, bike/pedestrian facility between connecting facilities and/or trailheads, etc.).
+A "meaningful phase" must create something usable (i.e., a roadway segment between intersecting roadways, bike/ped facility between connecting facilities and/or trailheads, etc.).

-Application track (IV.B.5.), (IV.C.5.), (IV.C.6.)
+Application Track (IV.B.5.), (IV.C.5.), (IV.C.6.)

-Applications will be accepted through one of two tracks: Air Quality/Multimodal and Surface Transportation Block Grant.
+Applications will be accepted through one of two tracks: Air Quality/Multimodal (AQ/MM) and Surface Transportation Block Grant (STBG).

-• Air Quality/Multimodal applications must enhance air quality and/or multimodal options and be consistent with the eligibility requirements of the federal and state funding sources used.
+- AQ/MM applications must enhance air quality and/or multimodal options and be consistent with the eligibility requirements of the federal and state funding sources used.
 Major ineligible project types include new roadway capacity, reconstruction, new interchanges, and bridge rehabilitation or replacement.
-Multimodal Transportation and Mitigation Options Fund, Congestion Mitigation/Air Quality, Carbon Reduction Program, and

-Transportation Alternatives funding sources will be combined to create a minimum 10% match.

-• Surface Transportation Block Grant applications must be consistent with the eligibility requirements of federal Surface Transportation Block Grant funds.
-They have more flexible eligibility to include some project types ineligible under Air Quality/Multimodal.
-These projects must have a minimum of 20% match.

-For the Subregional Share only, each subregional forum may use one of the two approaches below:

-- Use the Regional Share application as is. - Adjust the scoring/weighting system and/or add supplemental criteria to reflect local subregional values.
+MMOF, CMAQ, CRP, and TA funding sources will be combined to create a minimum 10% match. - STBG applications must be consistent with the eligibility requirements of federal STBG funds.
+They have more flexible eligibility to include some project types ineligible under AQ/MM.
+These projects must have a minimum of 20% match. - For the Subregional Share only, each subregional forum may use one of the two approaches below: - o use the Regional Share application as is, or - adjust the scoring/weighting system and/or add supplemental criteria to reflect local subregional values.
 Adjusted criteria must be submitted to DRCOG staff for review.

-Call for projects and application submittals (IV.B.7.), (IV.C.8.)
+Call for Projects and Application Submittals (IV.B.7.), (IV.C.8.)

-- Each Call for Projects will generally be open for approximately 8 weeks. - Regional Share project applications must be submitted to DRCOG on behalf of and in concurrence of the subregional forums (3 max per forum), and CDOT and RTD (2 max each), as warranted. - Subregional Share project applications must be submitted to DRCOG for eligibility screening before being returned to the subregional forums for evaluation. - Requests for assistance with data on the application must be made at least three weeks prior to the application deadline. - Incomplete applications will not be accepted. - The application must be affirmed by the applicant's City/County Manager, Chief Elected Official, or agency director or equivalent.
+- Each Call for Projects will generally be open for approximately 8 weeks. - Regional Share project applications must be submitted to DRCOG on behalf of and in concurrence of the subregional forums (3 max per forum), and CDOT and RTD (2 max each), as warranted. - Subregional Share project applications must be submitted to DRCOG for eligibility screening before being returned to the subregional forums for evaluation. - Requests for assistance with data on the application must be made at least three weeks prior to the application deadline. - Incomplete applications will NOT be accepted. - The application must be affirmed by the applicant's City/County Manager, Chief Elected Official, or agency director or equivalent.

-Project evaluation and selection
+Project Evaluation and Selection

-DRCOG review/scoring of applications (IV.B.8.), (IV.C.9.), (IV.C.10.)
+DRCOG Review/Scoring of Applications (IV.B.8.), (IV.C.9.), (IV.C.10.)